-Prerequisite: Accuplacer Reading score of 55 or higher or MCA Rdng 1047 or ACT Rdng 21; Age 16 by the time of Certification Test (January & June); limited to 18 students per semester
+Prerequisite: Accuplacer Reading score of 240 or higher or MCA Rdng 1047 or ACT Rdng 21; Age 16 by the time of Certification Test (January & June); limited to 18 students per semester

 This semester long course presents curriculum to develop skills, attitudes, and knowledge essential in giving direct and supportive care as a Nursing Assistant in long term care facility or as a Home Health Aide.
 The course meets OBRA requirements for training nurse assistants and home health aides and meets the Minnesota Board of Nursing standards.
 Skills are practiced and demonstrated in a supervised laboratory setting at AAHS, ATCC, and within a clinical environment.
 During the last month of the course, training will take place at a local long-term care facility under the supervision of one of the instructors.
 The class time schedule will change during clinical trainings.
 Student will receive a calendar the first day of class that will reflect this schedule.
 Students will be required to have 100% attendance during the clinical trainings.
-A Mantoux test is required prior to the start of clinical experiences.
-(A Mantoux test can be acquired from your doctor's office or a Public Health facility.)
+A Mantoux test is required prior to the start of clinical experiences and will be offered to students at school.
 Students will also be required to wear scrubs during clinical experiences.